amaliatoutzi/61040-portfolio/problemsets/problemset2/extending.md

 Also, edit the syncs:
   sync register_desired
   when
-    Request.shortenUrl (targetUrl, shortUrlBase, desiredSuffix) then UrlShortening.register (shortUrlSuffix: desiredSuffix, shortUrlBase, targetUrl)
+    Request.shortenUrl (targetUrl, shortUrlBase, suffix) then UrlShortening.register (shortUrlSuffix: suffix, shortUrlBase, targetUrl)

+Then we adjust the syncs:
+If a suffix is provided, call UrlShortening.register(shortUrlSuffix: suffix, shortUrlBase, targetUrl) directly (the register action already ensures uniqueness).

-**Notes**: Basically, if suffix is provided, we bypass nonce generation and just call UrlShortening.register (here i named it register_desired for the sake of uniqueness) directly with that suffix.
-If suffix is not provided, use NonceGeneration.generate to create one, then call UrlShortening.register.
+If no suffix is provided, go with the usual path: call NonceGeneration.generate to produce one, then call UrlShortening.register.

+**Notes**: Essentially, user-supplied suffixes bypass nonce generation but still go through the same uniqueness check.
+If no suffix is supplied, the existing random generation flow is unchanged.

 - _Using the “word as nonce” strategy to generate more memorable short URLs:_
 We can edit the NonceGeneration concept as such: